MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/New-DeviceConditionalAccessRule.md

 ```

 ### -ForceEncryptedBackup
+This setting is supported on the following types of devices:

+- iOS/iPadOS

-The ForceEncryptedBackup parameter specifies whether to force encrypted backups for devices.
-Valid values for this parameter are:
+The ForceEncryptedBackup parameter specifies whether to force encrypted backups for supported devices.
+Valid values are:

 - $true: Encrypted backups are required.
 - $false: Encrypted backups aren't required.
-- $null (blank): The setting isn't configured.
 This is the default value.

-This setting is available on the following types of devices:

-- Apple iOS 6+
-- Android 4+

 ```yaml
 Type: Boolean